-After receiving the recommendation of the Historic Preservation Commission, the County Council shall approve or deny the application for Designation of Historic Property or Historic District based on the Approval Criteria of Section 21-3.H, Approval Criteria, of this Ordinance.
-County Council shall hold a public hearing prior to giving second reading to Designation of Historic Property or Historic District applications.
+After receiving the recommendation of the Historic Preservation Commission, the County Council shall approve or deny the application for Designation of Historic Property based on the Approval Criteria of Section 21-3.H, Approval Criteria, of this Ordinance.
+County Council shall hold a public hearing prior to giving second reading to Designation of Historic Property applications.
 Neighbor and Parties in Interest Notice of the Public Hearing shall be provided in accordance with the requirements of Section 21-6, Notices, of this Ordinance.
 Designations of Historic Property shall not be approved "with conditions."